mettienne/tiered-vector/README.md

 When working with sequences of ~10^8 elements, the structure given by row 3 outperforms the others.
-However, this structure uses extra space linear in the maximum capacity and not the number of elements in thte structure.
+However, this structure uses extra space linear in the number of elements.
-The structure given by row 6 is insignificantly slower but only uses space linear in the number of elements.
+The structure given by row 6 is insignificantly slower but only uses extra space sublinear in the number of elements.
-Thus, this is the structure we would recommend.
+Thus, this is the structure we recommend.
 See the [publication](https://arxiv.org/abs/1711.00275) for more details and comparisons.

 # Use

 The tiered vector stores a sequence of elements that are ordered in a strict linear sequence and accessed by their position in this sequence.

-In this implementation, the container's maximum size must be specified at compile time, and it does not support growing dynammically.
-However, due to the nature of the data structure, the actual space usage grows with the number elements currently stored in the structure, and not the maximum capacity.

 The height of the tree underlying the data structure and the width of the leaves has an effect on the performance of the data structure.